melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs-app-router-presentation-notes.md

 Encountered when trying to pass the whole context object to a client component because the cookie manager is a class.
 Resolved by removing the cookie manager from the object.

-## Common refactorings

-How to improve TTFB.
-TTFB or Time to First Byte measures how long it takes for a user’s browser to **receive the first byte of data*- from the server after making an HTTP request.
-Therefore it includes 1\. sending the request, 2\. server processing like DB querying, 3\. streaming the first byte of the response.
-Our domain is 2, cloud infra’s is 1 and 3\.

-- `useStaticData`: we want to slowly remove component dependency on useStaticData in favour of doing more data fetching on the server
-  - Can the data be passed down?
-  - Can you adjust the component composition so the data can be passed in?
-  - else apply `use client`

 ## Tooling

-- (Lighthouse)
 - [RSC Devtools](https://chromewebstore.google.com/detail/rsc-devtools/jcejahepddjnppkhomnidalpnnnemomn?pli=1)

 ## Kahoot